ZM Host Megan Papas' viral hack appears on the Ellen Show

-ZM morning show host Megan Papas' hack for finding the perfect pair of shoes went viral around the world recently.
+ZM morning show host Megan Papas' hack for finding the perfect pair of shoes went viral around the world recently - and now she's caught the attention of none other than comedian and talk show host Ellen DeGeneres.

-Media from the Daily Mail UK, Metro, the Mirror and more picked up on the radio hosts hack called a "game-changer" by online shoppers.
+Media from the Daily Mail UK, Metro, the Mirror and more originally picked up on the radio host's hack, called a "game-changer" by online shoppers.

 After Papas shared a video on Facebook showing how she uses a tiny cutout version of herself when shopping online, the clip went viral gathering around 15,000 likes and 48,000 comments.